1. Cryptocurrency Mining (PoW) Guide

-New Cryptocurrency transactions (Example.
-Bitcoin) on a Blockchain are validated by miners that compete with each other to solve a difficult cryptographic mathematical puzzle, also called a “Proof of Work (PoW)”.
-Miners will need to guess all possible 64 digit hexadecimal numbers, termed a “hash”, with their mining computers until they locate the solution, it is very similar to gambling.
-The first winning miner that solves it can place the next block and earn a newly born cryptocurrency coin.
+New Cryptocurrency (Example, Bitcoin) that uses Proof-of-Work (PoW) consensus protocol for transactions on a Blockchain, are validated by miners that compete with each other to solve a difficult cryptographic mathematical puzzle, also called a “Proof of Work”.
+Miners will need to guess all possible 64 digit hexadecimal numbers, termed a “hash”, with their mining computers until they locate the solution.
+It is similar to gambling, the first winning miner that solves it can place the next block and earn a newly born cryptocurrency coin.

 Once the puzzle is solved, the new transaction will be confirmed, recorded and the cryptocurrency involved can be spend.
 On top of the new coin earned, the winning miner will also earn transaction fees for his efforts.
 This process is named Proof of Work (PoW), referring to the miners proving to the blockchain that they did indeed spend a lot of time and resources to create the new block.

 A block is mined every 10 minutes on average, meaning if you initiate a transaction, the transaction will take 10 minutes on average to confirm on the blockchain as well.
 Once a cryptocurrency transaction is confirmed, it cannot be reversed or cancelled, this is unlike electronic fiat transactions.